 If you’re looking for a fun and easy way to practice writing dialogue, try using comic strips.
 Kids love it!

-Today we’ve explored the first step in teaching kids to write stories: the structure.
-The next step is to bump up the quality with revisions.
+Today we’ve explored the first step in teaching how to write a narrative: the structure.
+The next step is to bump up the quality with strategies to improve narrative writing.
 Remember, writing is a process.
 It’s constantly evolving.